-A offshoot of the popular, acclaimed NoPa restaurant, Nopalito offers authentic, from-scratch Mexican cooking made with local, sustainable and organic ingredients.
+An offshoot of the acclaimed restaurant Nopa, Nopalito offers authentic, from-scratch Mexican dishes made with local, sustainable and organic ingredients.
 This is the antithesis of slapped-together street food.
-Dishes are carefully composed with subtle flavors to create deliciously complex interpretations of traditional Mexican meals: Carnitas is slow-cooked and braised in orange, bay leaf, milk, cinnamon and beer; Mole Coloradito con Pollo is made with toasted chiles, almonds, Ibarra chocolate, dried plums and a huge array of spices.
-Don't miss any version of tangy, tender nopales (cactus leaves), frequently on the menu in the form of tamales or in dishes such as Queso Flameado con Chorizo y Nopales (flamed Oaxacan and jack cheese with grilled cactus and chorizo).
+Dishes are carefully composed with subtle flavors to create deliciously complex interpretations of traditional Mexican meals: The carnitas dish is slow-cooked and braised in orange, bay leaf, milk, cinnamon and beer and the mole coloradito con pollo is made with toasted chiles, almonds, Ibarra chocolate, dried plums and a huge array of spices.
+Don't miss any version of the tangy, tender nopales (cactus leaves), frequently found inside tamales or in dishes such as queso flameado con chorizo y nopales (flamed Oaxacan and jack cheese with grilled cactus and chorizo).

 Opened more than a century ago as a fish market-cum-lunch counter, Swan's has been dishing up fresh, no frills seafood—filleted, cracked and shucked before your eyes—ever since.
 Belly up to the marble counter and start with a bowl of clam chowder, served with a hunk of fresh San Francisco sourdough.
 Move on to a plate of fresh-cracked Dungeness crab, thinly sliced smoked salmon, half a dozen Miyagi oysters, or mixed seafood cocktail/salad topped off with a dollop of cocktail sauce or house-made horseradish.
 Accompany everything with a pint of local Anchor Steam beer and you can scratch authentic SF seafood experience off your bucket list.
 Cash only.